nexusformat/definitions/manual/source/classes/contributed_definitions/apm-structure.rst

         Apply ranging definitions and explore possible molecular ions.
         Store applied ranging definitions and combinatorial analyses of possible iontypes.

-The definitions of the following tools remain to become refactored like those for the above-mentioned tools:

-    :ref:`NXapm_paraprobe_config_selector`:
+    :ref:`NXapm_paraprobe_selector_config`, :ref:`NXapm_paraprobe_selector_results`:
-        Configuration of paraprobe-selector
+        Configuration and results respectively of paraprobe-selector tool.
         Defining complex spatial regions-of-interest to filter reconstructed datasets.

-    :ref:`NXapm_paraprobe_results_selector`:
-        Results of paraprobe-selector
         Store which points are inside or on the boundary of complex spatial regions-of-interest.

+The definitions of the following tools remain to become refactored like those for the above-mentioned tools:

     :ref:`NXapm_paraprobe_config_surfacer`:
         Configuration of paraprobe-surfacer